 Back to the top

-If accepted into the pilot, you’ll only have to fully complete the following questions in IRAS:
+You will be required to fully complete the following questions only in IRAS:

 - Project filter questions